 For information regarding a particular school, or to have a school entered into the database of approved training providers, contact Consumer Procurement and Client Services Contracting (CPCSC).

 Consumers entering a vocational or technical school must apply for all forms of financial aid, including Pell Grants, when available.
-See Chapter 4: Planning, 4.4 Comparable Benefits and Services for information on comparable benefits.
+See Chapter 4: Assessing and Planning, 4.4 Comparable Benefits and Services for information on comparable benefits.

 Obtain a copy of the school's catalog, if available.